 There is no generally applicable requirement in Switzerland to take measures to monitor, detect, prevent or mitigate Incidents.
-However, Article 7 FADP in conjunction with Articles 8 and 9 of the Ordinance to the FADP provide that personal data must be protected against unauthorised processing, destruction, loss, technical faults, forgery, theft or unlawful use through the implementation of adequate technical and organisational measures including mandatory controls of the following IT and data-related circumstances: entrance; personal data carrier; transport; disclosure; storage; usage; access; and input.
+However, Article 7 FADP in conjunction with Articles 8 and 9 of the Ordinance to the FADP provide that personal data must be protected against unauthorised processing, destruction, loss, technical faults, forgery, theft or unlawful use through the implementation of adequate technical and organisational measures including mandatory controls of the following IT and data-related circumstances: entrance; personal data carrier; transport; disclosure; storage; usage; access; and input

-With regard to specific cybersecurity safeguards to be implemented in the financial and telecommunications sector, see question 3.2 below.
+With regard to specific cybersecurity safeguards to be taken in the financial and telecommunications sector, see question 3.2 below.

 2.4 In relation to any requirements identified in question 2.3 above, might any conflict of laws issues arise?
-For example, conflicts with laws relating to the unauthorised interception of electronic communications or import/export controls of encryption software and hardware.
+For example, conflicts with laws relating to the unauthorised interception of electronic communications or import / export controls of encryption software and hardware.

-Such conflicts of laws cannot currently be perceived.
+Such conflict of laws cannot be perceived currently.

-2.5 Are organisations required under Applicable Laws, or otherwise expected by a regulatory or other authority, to report information related to Incidents or potential Incidents (including cyber threat information, such as malware signatures, network vulnerabilities and other technical characteristics identifying a cyber attack or attack methodology) to a regulatory or other authority in your jurisdiction?
-If so, please provide details of: (a) the circumstance in which this reporting obligation is triggered; (b) the regulatory or other authority to which the information is required to be reported; (c) the nature and scope of information that is required to be reported; and (d) whether any defences or exemptions exist by which the organisation might prevent publication of that information.
+2.5 Are organisations required under Applicable Laws, or otherwise expected by a regulatory or other authority, to report information related to Incidents or potential Incidents to a regulatory or other authority in your jurisdiction?
+If so, please provide details of: (a) the circumstance in which this reporting obligation is triggered; (b) the regulatory or other authority to which the information is required to be reported; (c) the nature and scope of information that is required to be reported (e.g. malware signatures, network vulnerabilities and other technical characteristics identifying an Incident or cyber attack methodology); and (d) whether any defences or exemptions exist by which the organisation might prevent publication of that information.

-So far, there is no general reporting obligation for cyberattacks in Switzerland.
-However, a duty to notify the Swiss Federal Data Protection and Information Commissioner in cases of unauthorised data processing or loss of data has been included in the preliminary draft of the revised FADP.
-Specific reporting obligations are currently only imposed on certain industries such as the financial and the telecommunication sector, see question 3.2 below.
+So far, there is no general reporting obligation for cyberattacks in

+Switzerland.
+However, a duty to notify the Federal Data Protection and Information Commissioner in cases of unauthorised data processing or loss of data has been included in the preliminary draft of the revised FDPA.
+Specific reporting obligations are currently only imposed on certain industries such as the financial and the telecommunication sector; see question 3.2 below.

-2.6 If not a requirement, are organisations permitted by Applicable Laws to voluntarily share information related to Incidents or potential Incidents (including cyber threat information, such as malware signatures, network vulnerabilities and other technical characteristics identifying a cyber attack or attack methodology) with: (a) a regulatory or other authority in your jurisdiction; (b) a regulatory or other authority outside your jurisdiction; or (c) other private sector organisations or trade associations in or outside your jurisdiction?
+2.6 If not a requirement, are organisations permitted by Applicable Laws to voluntarily share information related to Incidents or potential Incidents with: (a) a regulatory or other authority in your jurisdiction; (b) a regulatory or other authority outside your jurisdiction; or (c) other private sector organisations or trade associations in or outside your jurisdiction?